marcelomesmo/marcelomesmo.github.io/projects/proj-2.md

 MuSSE (Multi-sized Sprite Sheet meta-data Exporter) is based on a Blob detection algorithm that incorporates a connected-component labeling system.

-You can check my published paper [here](http://www.sbgames.org/sbgames2015/anaispdf/computacao-full/147508.pdf).

 You can follow it on [Github](https://github.com/marcelomesmo/MuSSE).

+You can check my article for more detailed explanation [here](http://www.sbgames.org/sbgames2015/anaispdf/computacao-full/147508.pdf).